Siege of Damascus (1148): Council of Acre

-The Council of Acre was called with the Haute Cour of Jerusalem at Acre on 24 June.
-This was the most spectacular meeting of the Cour in its existence: Conrad, Otto of Freising, Henry II, Duke of Austria, Welf VI, future emperor Frederick, and William V, Marquess of Montferrat represented the Holy Roman Empire.
-Louis, Thierry of Alsace, and various other ecclesiastical and secular lords represented the French.
+The Council of Acre was called with the High Court of Jerusalem at Acre on 24 June.
+This was the most spectacular meeting of the High Court in its existence: King Conrad, Bishop Otto of Freising, Duke Henry II of Austria, Margrave Welf VI of Tuscany, Duke Frederick Barbarossa of Swabia, and Marquess William V of Montferrat represented the Holy Roman Empire.
+King Louis, Count Thierry of Flanders, and various other ecclesiastical and secular lords represented the French.
 From Jerusalem King Baldwin, Queen Melisende, Patriarch Fulk, Robert de Craon (master of the Knights Templar), Raymond du Puy de Provence (master of the Knights Hospitaller), Manasses of Hierges (constable of Jerusalem), Humphrey II of Toron, Philip of Milly, Walter I Grenier, and Barisan of Ibelin were among those present.
 Notably, no one from Antioch, Tripoli, or the former County of Edessa attended.
 Both Louis and Conrad were persuaded to attack Damascus.

 Some of the barons native to Jerusalem pointed out that it would be unwise to attack Damascus, as the Burid dynasty, though Muslim, were their allies against the Zengid dynasty.
 Imad ad-Din Zengi had besieged the city in 1140, and Mu'in ad-Din Unur, a Mamluk acting as vizier for the young Mujir ad-Din Abaq, negotiated an alliance with Jerusalem through the chronicler Usama ibn Munqidh.
-Conrad, Louis, and Baldwin insisted, Damascus was a holy city for Christianity.
+Conrad, Louis, and Baldwin insisted that Damascus was a holy city for Christianity.
 Like Jerusalem and Antioch, it would be a noteworthy prize in the eyes of European Christians.
 In July their armies assembled at Tiberias and marched to Damascus, around the Sea of Galilee by way of Banias.
 There were perhaps 50,000 troops in total.

 The general view now appears to be that the decision to attack Damascus was somewhat inevitable.
-Historians, such as Martin Hoch, regard the decision as the logical outcome of Damascene foreign policy shifting into alignment with the Zengid dynasty.
+Historians, such as Martin Hoch, regard the decision as the logical outcome of Damascene's foreign policy shifting into alignment with the Zengid dynasty.
 King Baldwin III had previously launched a campaign with the sole objective of capturing the city.
 This damaged the Burid dynasty's relations with the Kingdom of Jerusalem.

 Fiasco at Damascus

 The crusaders decided to attack Damascus from the west, where orchards of Ghouta would provide them with a constant food supply.
 They arrived at Darayya on 23 July, with the army of Jerusalem in the vanguard, followed by Louis and then Conrad in the rearguard.
-The densely cultivated gardens and orchards would prove to be a serious obstacle for the crusaders.
+The densely cultivated gardens and orchards proved a serious obstacle for the crusaders.
 According to William of Tyre, the crusader army was prepared for battle: